-Few topics about Spanish culture or animal welfare generate more heated discussion than bullfighting.
+Few topics about Spanish culture generate more heated discussion than bullfighting.
 Advocates call it an art, opponents condemn it as cruel.
 There seems to be no room for compromise.

 Bullfighting is universally associated with Spain, but it is also practiced in other countries, e.g. the south of France, Mexico, Colombia, Venezuela, Peru, Ecuador**, Guatemala, Panama.

 Portugal has its own variation in which the bull is fought from horseback and not killed in the ring.
 Even within Spain, there may be regional variations.
 For example, the recortes of the Basque Country and Navarra, which involve young men doing acrobatic stunts around and over the bull (which is not killed or even physically harmed.
 If you have seen Goya’s famous etching of the 19th-century fighter Juanito Apiñani vaulting over a bull, you get the idea.)

 Bullfighting has attracted painters and writers such as Goya, Manet, Picasso, Tolstoy, Lorca and Hemingway to name a few.
 Its claim to be an integral part of Spanish artistic culture is reflected in its place in Spanish newspapers, where reports on bullfights regularly appear in the section entitled Cultura; it is not a sport goes the argument.